An Employer’s Guide to Worker Protection Standard Compliance

-- On plants that are on golf courses and public or private lawns and grounds, or in parks, ornamental gardens or other noncrop areas, and those that are intended only for decorative or environmental benefit.
-(Pesticides used on sod farms, however, ARE covered by the WPS.)
+- On plants that are on golf courses and public or private lawns and grounds; or in parks, ornamental gardens or other non-crop areas; or those that are intended only for decorative or environmental benefit.
+Pesticides used on sod farms, however, are covered by the WPS.

 - For structural pest control, such as termite control and wood preservation.